jRCT ロゴ

 Time Frame: Baseline and Week 24

-Combined remission is defined as the closure of all treated external openings that were draining at baseline despite gentle finger compression, and absence of abscess (es) >2 cm (in at least 2 dimensions) of the treated perianal fistula(s) confirmed by central MRI assessment.
+Combined remission is defined as the closure of all treated external openings that were draining at baseline despite gentle finger compression, and absence of abscess (es) >2 cm (in at least 2 dimensions) of the treated perianal fistula(s) confirmed by central magnetic resonance imaging (MRI) assessment.

 1. Percentage of Participants who Achieve Clinical Remission